mloft74/lapis/README.md

 This project could never have happened without the following people:

-[Ruri](https://github.com/bewizible) - technical mastermind behind the project, wrote the code and built the card
+[Ruri](https://github.com/bewizible) - technical mastermind behind the project, wrote the initial code and built the card

 [kuri](https://github.com/donkuri) - card design, feedback and helped lead the project

+[itokatsu](https://github.com/itokatsu/) - contributed a lot of fixes and expanded on the initial code

 [Rudnam](https://github.com/rudnam) - major inspiration for the project, allowed us to reuse their code, fruitful conversations